gatsbyjs/gatsby/docs/docs/environment-variables.md

 - `ENABLE_GATSBY_REFRESH_ENDPOINT`

 If set to true, this will expose a `/__refresh` webhook that is able to receive `POST` requests to refresh the content you are working with.
-This can be very useful if you are working with dynamic content while writting your applications, and you want your data to be automatically re-sourced everytime a new change happens.
+This can be very useful if you are working with dynamic content while writing your applications, and you want your data to be automatically re-sourced every time a new change happens.

 ## Additional Environments (Staging, Test, etc)